ajv-validator/ajv/README.md

 - much smaller browser bundle than regenerator
 - almost the same performance of generated code as native generators in nodejs and the latest Chrome
 - much better performace than native generators in other browsers
+- works in IE 9 (regenerator does not)

 [regenerator](https://github.com/facebook/regenerator) is a more widely adopted alternative.